Marmite (cooking dish)

 A marmite (/fr/) is a traditional crockery casserole vessel found in France.
 It is famed for its "pot-belly" shape.

 According to the French culinary reference work Le Répertoire de la Cuisine, a marmite can be either a stock pot or "a French pot with lid similar to a casserole with two finger-grips on each side."

-It lends its name to Marmite, a British savoury spread and to marmitako, a Basque tuna dish.
+The term was adopted for Marmite, a British savoury spread, and marmitako, a Basque tuna dish.